niluss/gear360_gallery_mod/README.md

 - Fixed pinch zoom on mobile
 - mild vignette fix
 - Added open360.htm file.
 You can use this to open unstitched files locally.
 See details on Instructions
+- Added fullscreen upon viewing an image or video

 Features of this mod: